sio/bash-complete-partial-path/README.md

         Enable enhanced completion for file paths
     --dirs
-        Complete `cd` with paths to directories only --override
+        Complete `cd` with paths to directories only --cooperate
-        Override bash-completion if it's in use
+        Cooperate with system-wide bash-completion if it's in use.
+        This function must be invoked AFTER the main bash-completion is loaded.
+        Deprecated alias: --override
     --nocase
         Make path completion case insensitive
     --readline